awwx/meteor-wiki/Meteor-Style-Guide.md

 Originally Meteor used a different convention, in which underscores were sometimes encouraged.
 But now we want to move everything over to camelCase to match common JavaScript convention.
 Unfortunately there are functions_with_underscores in the public API and sometime before 1.0 we'll have to take a breaking change to rename them.

+### Private identifiers start with underscores

+If a method or property name starts with `_`, it's a private implementation detail and shouldn't be used from outside the module where it is defined.
+It could disappear or change at any time.

 ### Brace style

 Use this brace style: